knave88/CHISEL/README.md

 ****
 ### Acknowledgement
+The related study was conducted in Laboratory of Processing and Analysis of Microscopic Images (head: D.Sc.
+Anna Korzynska) in Nalecz Institute of Biocybernetics and Biomedical Engineering Polish Academy of Sciences.

 We acknowledge the financial support of the Polish National Science Center grant, PRELUDIUM, 2013/11/N/ST7/02797.
 The funders had no role in study design, data collection and analysis, or preparation of the software.

 ### Liability